 ‘The old, classical typography doesn’t apply to the needs of today; it can’t express the feelings and thinking of modern man’, master printer Arthur Nelson in Oslo wrote in his trade journal Norsk Trykk in 1929.
-A radical, ‘new typography’ with roots in the Soviet Union and Germany flooded these years into Norway.
+A radical, so-called ‘new typography’ with roots in the Soviet Union and Germany flooded these years into Norway.
 The ‘new typography’ belonged to the emerging functionalism, which put its mark on many fields of applied arts and on architecture.

 Av Torbjørn Eng